mavryk-network/flexmasa/src/doc/mini-net.md

 contract at `PATH`.

 There are two additional options that can be used with the smart rollup.
-With `--smart-rollup-start-level LEVEL` option, Flextesa will wait until `LEVEL` to originate the rollup.
+With `--smart-rollup-start-level LEVEL` Flextesa will wait until `LEVEL` to originate the rollup.
 The default is level 5. `--smart-rollup-node-mode MODE` will set the [mode](https://tezos.gitlab.io/alpha/smart_rollups.html#deploying-a-rollup-node) of the smart-rollup-node initialized by Flextesa.